-According to Investopedia, KPIs are a set of quantifiable measures.
+According to Paldesk, KPIs are a set of quantifiable measures.
 Companies use it to gauge performance over time.
 These metrics are used to determine a company’s progress in operational goals.
 They are also used to compare a company’s finances and performance against other businesses in the same industry.

 Another thing about KPI is that it differs from sector to sector.
-Following that, competitors with same needs might differ in their use of KPI.
+Following that, competitors with the same needs might differ in their use of KPI.
 The way of using it depends on the philosophy and strategy of a brand.
 There are also some differences in each industry.

 Before determining your KPI you need to set your goals.
 Decide whether you want to increase efficiency or improve marketing or something else.
 This may take some time, but the better the research, the more likely the KPI will harvest insightful results.
 Also, pay attention to choose achievable goals.

 1. Monthly sales growth

 Sales growth analysis is a key part of any business strategy.
 It allows you to track future revenue objectives.
 This unique sales KPI measures the progress of your sales revenue on a monthly basis.
 Although annual sales revenue is important too, monthly is more precise.
 This is important especially for smaller companies.

 (Current month’s total sales – Previous month’s total sales)/ Previous month’s total sales) x 100